 As a result, the life insurance physical exam is a step you’ll most likely need to take before you can get a life insurance policy.
 (That assumes the policy requires a medical exam.
 We’ll get into no-exam life insurance later.)

 Instead of going to your doctor for this exam, you can usually arrange to have the life insurance company send a technician to your home or office at a time that works for your schedule.
-The exam itself usually lasts about 30 minutes and starts with a series of health-related questions.
-Then, your technician collects samples (usually blood and urine) to run lab tests.
+The exam itself usually lasts about 30 minutes.
+There are two parts to this exam:

 All in all, the life insurance health exam should be a quick and convenient process for you.
 It allows your insurer to check for a broad range of health conditions.
 This, in turn, helps them determine your life expectancy and, consequently, your premiums.

 Why is the life insurance medical exam important?

 Your life insurer directly leans on your medical exam results to determine your premiums.
 “Generally speaking, the healthiest 20 percent get rated ‘preferred plus,’ the next 30 percent get ‘preferred,’ the borderline 30 percent rate ‘select,’ and the remaining 20 percent get ‘standard,’” explains Geoffrey Gordon, President of the Andrew G. Gordon Insurance Agency in Norwell, Massachusetts.

 “Depending on your age, each step up from standard will save you, on average, 20 percent on your premium as a rule of thumb,” he adds.